-The content war among streaming services rages, and you have to be a sharpshooter to find a good movie amidst the carnage these days.
-Enter the 2020 release, and Bella Thorne (“Big Love”) vehicle, Girl (wherein the filmmakers were too lazy to even name the main character).
+The content war among streaming services rages, and you have to be a sharpshooter to find a good movie amidst the casualties these days.
+Enter the Bella Thorne (“Big Love”) vehicle, Girl (wherein the filmmakers were too lazy even to name the main character).

 The first feature by Canadian writer/director/supporting actor Chad Faust, it centers on a twenty-something millennial who has some unfinished business with her estranged father.
 Faust’s main concern seems to have been keeping the action moving along, and in that he succeeds.
 Elsewhere—in plot, dialogue, suspense, characterization, photography, and editing—the effort and resulting work falter badly.